Ronni Sanlo: Lavender Graduation

-Sanlo is widely recognized as instituting the first "Lavender Graduation" ceremony at the University of Michigan in 1995, a commencement tradition that is now included in most universities across the United States.
+Sanlo is credited with instituting the first 'Lavender Graduation' ceremony at the University of Michigan in 1995, a tradition now adopted by many universities.
 By 2001, there were over 45 Lavender Graduations at colleges and universities nationwide.
 The commencement takes place to acknowledge and honor lesbian, gay, transgender, bisexual and ally students and their contributions to the university.
 Lavender Graduation allows for LGBT students (all races and ethnicities) recognition within the university.
 The event honors their achievements, success and leadership in the university as an LGBT student and allows for pride and recognition of their identity.
 The ceremony also is not only for LGBT students, it is open to anyone supportive of the LGBT community.

 Awards

 Sanlo has received the Los Angeles Gay and Lesbian Center's LACE (Lesbians and Bisexual Women Active in Community Empowerment) Award for Professional Achievement; Curve magazine’s Top 20 Most Influential Lesbian Academics; Greater Palm Springs Pride Spirit of Stonewall Award; NASPA’s Living the Legacy of the Profession of Student Affairs award; California Senate’s Touch the Future Award; OUT magazine’s 2000 Years 2000 Queers; Outstanding Service Award for Professionalism in AIDS Education in the Schools (awarded by the State of Florida Health and Rehabilitative Services); and the Outstanding Community Service Award from the Minority AIDS Services Coalition of Northeast Florida.

 Three awards have been named for Sanlo: the Ronni Sanlo Student Leadership Award at the University of North Florida, the Ronni Sanlo Emerging Student Leader at UCLA, and the Ronni Sanlo Cornerstone Award at the University of Michigan's Lavender Graduation ceremony.